 Ted Williams put on a display during batting practice for a crowd of about 2,500 people under the lights at Bulkeley Stadium.
 The game would prove to be a pitchers duel.
-Hartford's own Monk Dubiel and Hugh Casey kept the bats at bay for 5 scoreless innings.
+Hartford's own Monk Dubiel kept the Cremos bats at bay for 5 scoreless innings.
 The Gems scraped in a run in the 6th inning.
 In the bottom of the 7th inning, Williams cracked a home run over the centerfield wall off of Casey.
 The Savitt Gems won 2-1 over the Cremos.

 A year before coming to Hartford, Williams famously completed the 1941 season with an amazing .406 batting average.
 Ted "The Kid" Williams was 23 years old and in his prime at the time of his game with the Gems.
 He had just finished his fourth season; perhaps his best season with the Boston Red Sox and he dominated the Majors in 1942.
 He led the league in home runs, RBI's and batting average earning him his first Triple Crown.
 Williams finished second place in MVP award voting that year because of his tumultuous relationship with the press.
 During his visit in Hartford, Williams revealed publicly that he planned to enlist in World War II as Navy flying cadet.
 Williams served heroically and would be recalled into the Korean War in 1952 and 1953.